Stability for the logarithmic Sobolev inequality: Acknowledgements

 \section{Acknowledgements}

 The authors thank Max Fathi and Pierre Cardaliaguet for fruitful discussions and Emanuel Indrei for stimulating interactions.
-G.B.~has been funded by the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 754362.\\ { \copyright\,2023 by the authors.
+They also thank an anonymous referee for useful comments and suggestions which have led to an improvement of the manuscript.
+They also want to express their gratitude to the managing editor, L.~Gross, for his encouragements and questions.
+G.B.~has been funded by the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 754362.
+This work has been (partially) supported by the Project Conviviality ANR-23-CE40-0003 of the French National Research Agency\\ { \copyright\,2024 by the authors.
 This paper may be reproduced, in its entirety, for non-commercial purposes.}